-Born on January 31, 1925, Paul Mangelsdorf joined the Religious Society of Friends in Chicago in the 1950's at the same time as his wife.
-His early life was in a scientific non-religious household, but he felt that Quakerism was a religion that did not conflict with his own life as a scientist.
-He graduated from Swarthmore College, where he met his future wife, Mary Burnside, and received his doctorate from Harvard.
-He returned to Swarthmore to teach physics for 29 years, concurrently working as a research associate at the Woods Hole Oceanographic Institution, where he worked summers, vacations and sabbaticals.
+Born on January 31, 1925, Paul Mangelsdorf joined the Religious Society of Friends in Chicago in the 1950s, at the same time as his wife, Mary Burnside Mangelsdorf.
+His early life was in a scientific, non-religious household, but he felt that Quakerism was a religion that did not conflict with his own life as a scientist.
+He graduated from Swarthmore College, where he met his future wife, and received his Doctorate from Harvard.
+He returned to Swarthmore to teach physics for 29 years, concurrently working as a research associate at the Woods Hole Oceanographic Institution, where he worked summers, vacations, and sabbaticals.
 At Woods Hole he studied the chemical composition of oceans and their sediments.
-His research took him around the world, and even up the Amazon river.
+His research took him around the world and even up the Amazon River.

-Living in both Swarthmore, Pennsylvania and Falmouth, Massachusetts gave Paul a perspective on Friends that few will ever experience.
-He and Mary were part of the small group of Friends who, in 1965, restarted the West Falmouth Preparative Meeting of Sandwich Monthly Meeting as an unprogrammed meeting, bringing it back to its 1685 roots.
-Previously the meeting had been open only in the summer for many years, and had before that been a pastoral meeting during the Gurneyite separation.
+Living in both Swarthmore, PA, and Falmouth, MA, gave Paul a perspective on Friends that few will ever experience.
+He and Mary were part of the small group of Friends who in 1965 restarted the West Falmouth Preparative Meeting of Sandwich Monthly Meeting as an unprogrammed meeting, bringing it back to its 1685 roots.
+Previously the meeting had been open only in the summer for many years, and had before that been a pastoral meeting during the Gurnevite separation.
 Paul's devotion and affection for the meeting continued until his death.
 His engagement with the Society of Friends both in Swarthmore and West Falmouth led him to be a confident explicator of Quaker practice both to youth growing up in a meeting and to adults experiencing Friends' ways for the first time.
-Most summers from the sixties on, Paul and Mary attended New England Yearly Meeting Sessions with their children.
-He and Mary ran the Yearly meeting bookstore and built it up into the large resource it is today.
-Paul participated in Yearly meeting in other ways, serving on the Permanent Board, and acting early on as advisor to the then newly hired General Secretary of Yearly meeting, Jonathan Vogel-Borne, but most publicly and perhaps most joyously playing trumpet in the "coffee house" Dixieland band that marks the last night of Sessions.
-He had learned to play trumpet as a child, and hardly missed an opportunity to play with Friends, as well as more than twenty years with the Falmouth Town Band.
+Most summers from the '60s on, Paul and Mary attended New England Yearly Meeting Sessions with their children.
+He and Mary ran the Yearly Meeting bookstore and built it up into the large resource it is today.
+Paul participated in Yearly Meeting in other ways, serving on the Permanent Board and acting early on as advisor to the then newly hired secretary of Yearly Meeting, Jonathan Vogel-Borne, but most publicly and perhaps most joyously playing trumpet in the "coffee house" Dixieland band that marked the last night of Sessions.
+He had learned to play trumpet as a child, hardly missed an opportunity to play with Friends, and played for more than 20 years with the Falmouth Town Band.

-Paul's Quaker life was active also in Swarthmore meeting, where he would serve a simple breakfast to students coming to worship and often was called upon to explain Friends' ways at weddings and memorial meetings.
-His activities for Friends General Conference included serving as a representative to the World Council of Churches, and as a committee member that produced the Friends General Conference Hymnal Worship in Song (Published in 1996).
-In its inclusion of African-American hymns and spirituals, songs from the Civil Rights Movement and anti-war protests of the 60's and 70's, as well as newly composed songs celebrating famous Quakers, the new hymnal reflects the rich spiritual diversity of 20th century Quakerism as well as an historic perspective.
+Paul's Quaker life was active also in Swarthmore Meeting, where he would serve a simple breakfast to students coming to worship and often was called upon to explain Friends' ways at weddings and memorial meetings.
+His activities for Friends General Conference (FGC) included serving as a representative to the World Council of Churches and as a member of the committee that produced the FGC hymnal Worship in Song (published in 1996).
+In its inclusion of African-American hymns and spirituals, songs from the civil rights movement and anti-war protests of the '60s and '70s, as well as newly composed songs celebrating famous Quakers, the new hymnal reflects the rich spiritual diversity of 20th century Quakerism as well as a historical perspective.
 The historical notes included in the hymnal are mostly Paul's scholarly work.
-Paul also was a founding member of Friends Association for Higher Education, served on the board at Pendle Hill retreat center, and in retirement volunteered at the FGC office.
+Paul also was a founding member of Friends Association for Higher Education, served on the board at Pendle Hill Conference Center, and in retirement volunteered at the FGC office.